NLeSC/software.esciencecenter.nl/_person/a.kuzniar.md

 In 2011 Arnold moved to Switzerland and joined the Department of Ecology and Evolution at the University of Lausanne, Swiss Institute of Bioinformatics.
 He worked on an e-Science project aimed at speeding up the detection of positive selection in animal genomes using the Swiss Multi Science Grid (SMSCG).

-In 2012 Arnold returned to the Netherlands and carried out research in computational proteomics at the Department of Genetics at the Erasmus Medical Center in Rotterdam.
-Here he focused on reliable mass spectrometry(MS)-based detection of cellular responses (pathways) upon exposure to non-ionizing electromagnetic fields.
-To facilitate the MS data handling and statistical analyses, Arnold developed the PIQMIe proteomics web server.
+In 2012 Arnold returned to the Netherlands and carried out research in computational mass spectrometry(MS)-based proteomics at the Department of Genetics at the Erasmus Medical Center in Rotterdam.
+Here he focused on reliable MS-based detection of cellular responses (pathways) upon exposure to non-ionizing electromagnetic fields.
+To facilitate the MS data handling and statistical analyses, Arnold developed the [PIQMIe](http://www.bioinformatics.nl/piqmie) proteomics web server.

 At the Netherlands eScience Center, Arnold works on the ODEX4all and candYgene projects, which involve Linked Data/Semantic Web technologies, worlflows and Big data analytics.